newrouge/newrouge.github.io/_posts/_2021-01-01-Powervision.md

 uImage:               u-boot legacy uImage, Bobcat-577, Linux/ARM, OS Kernel Image (Not compressed), 828996 bytes, Thu Feb  3 14:44:52 2011, Load Address: 0x20008000, Entry Point: 0x20008040, Header CRC: 0x5EDBBE36, Data CRC: 0xD026D2D5
 ````

 The recovery file is a u-boot image with a Kernel image.
 The entropy of the files indicates that parts of them are encrypted.
 Also, the presence of *at91bootstrap* file indicates we are in presence of a SAM AT 91 board, which can use secure boot.
 Damned.
-Though we can get one information from those files: the processor type is  **SAM926X**
+We can though get one information from those files: the processor type is  **SAM926X**
-Browsing the internet, we also can find this forum post, where a Drew Technoligies employee asks information about this very same family of processors (specifically, the SAM9260-EK): https://lists.denx.de/pipermail/u-boot/2011-June/093651.html
+Browsing the internet, we also can find the following forum post, where a Drew Technoligies employee asks information about this very same family of processors (specifically, the SAM9260-EK): https://lists.denx.de/pipermail/u-boot/2011-June/093651.html

 ### Update File

 Since the update file is encrypted, we can formulate two hypothesis:
 * The firmware is stored encrypted, and decrypted at runtime.
-That might be slow, but since the board supports secure boot, it is viable hypothesis.
+That might be slow, but since the board supports secure boot, it is a viable hypothesis.
 * The firmware is stored unencrypted, only the updates are encrypted.
 The update process decrypts the PVU_FILE, and replaces the running firmware.
-Would be nice, wouldn't it ?
+Would be nice, wouldn't it?

 ## 2.2: Physical setup